Jewels of Elizabeth II: Queen Mother's Cartier Bandeau

 Composed of ruby, emerald, and sapphire bracelets given to Queen Elizabeth (later the Queen Mother) by King George VI, the set was worn by the Queen Mother in the form of a bandeau.
 It is now a part of Elizabeth II's collection; she had worn the pieces individually as bracelets over the years and had also lent them to other members of the royal family.

 Queen Victoria's Oriental Circlet Tiara

 Designed by Prince Albert and made by Garrard for Queen Victoria in 1853.
 Originally a complete circlet set with diamonds and opals.
 Remodeled in 1858 to remove diamonds lost in the Hanoverian claim, leaving space open at the back of the tiara.
 Opals were replaced with rubies by Queen Alexandra in 1902.
 It is made up of 'Moghul arches and lotus flowers' in diamonds and rubies.
-The tiara was seen multiple times on the Queen Mother, but Elizabeth II only wore it once during the State Visit to Malta in 2005.
+The tiara was seen multiple times on the Queen Mother, but Elizabeth II only wore it once during the state visit to Malta in 2005.
+The tiara was later worn by Catherine, Princess of Wales during a state banquet in December 2025.